 Turn control valve handle counterclockwise to its initial position to reapply pressure to the air bellows.

-- Refer to the Parts Manual, Maintenance Manual or "Service Bulletins" for recommended belt sizes and tension settings; - Periodically inspect belt and pulleys for wear or damage; - Do not treat belts with any compounds.
+- Refer to the Parts Manual, Maintenance "Service Bulletins" Manual or recommended belt sizes and tension settings: - Periodically inspect belt and pulleys for wear or damage: - Do not treat belts with any compounds.
 Keep belts dry.